Kodak Black Cements His Role as Hip-Hop’s Villain

 "We stand with the family of Nipsey Hussle and are appalled by the disrespectful and poor comments made by Kodak Black," Credible tweeted.
 "With that, Power 106 will not support Kodak Black's music. #LongLiveNip."

-The most vocal artist criticizing Kodak for his comments is T.I., who appeared in the 2006 movie ATL as London’s love interest.
+The most vocal artist criticizing Kodak for his comments is T.I., who played London’s love interest in the 2006 movie ATL.

 We stand with the family of Nipsey Hussle and are appalled by the disrespectful and poor comments made by Kodak Black.
 With that, Power 106 will not support Kodak Black’s music. #LongLiveNip ????????????— Justin Credible (@J_Credible) April 7, 2019